 One of the main disadvantages of bankruptcy is its effect on a person’s credit score.
 A bankruptcy can stay on a person’s credit report for up to ten years, which may makes it temporarily more difficult to make major purchases.

 However, bankruptcy is often only one factor creditors consider when deciding whether to grant credit.
-Today bankruptcy is more common than in previous years, and creditors are frequently willing to disregard a bankruptcy filing from several years ago.
+Today bankruptcy is more common than in previous years.
+Creditors are frequently willing to disregard a bankruptcy filing from several years ago.

 In addition, bankruptcy cannot eliminate all types of debt, and therefore may not be the right solution for everyone.
 For example, secured debts, student loans and tax debts are often not dischargeable in bankruptcy.

 An individual considering filing for bankruptcy can benefit from speaking with an experienced bankruptcy attorney.
-The attorney can tell you whether bankruptcy is right for your situation, prepare your bankruptcy petition and set you on the path towards achieving your future financial goals.
+The attorney can tell you whether bankruptcy is right for your situation.
+They’ll prepare your bankruptcy petition and set you on the path towards achieving your future financial goals.